 Are you planning a trip to Jordan?

 Our specialists are ready to help you craft a tailor-made trip—including plenty of time for Petra exploration, of course!
 Get in touch now

 Crafting Your Petra Itinerary

-What you see in Petra depends on how much time you have for your visit.
+What you see in Petra depends on how much time you have (if you need help deciding, read more about how many days to spend in Jodan).
 Most travelers opt for 1-3 days of wandering the grounds, taking in the labyrinth of structures and aqueducts cut directly into the distinctive red sandstone of the beautiful "Rose City."

 If you only have one day in Petra, focus on the highlights.
 Start by taking your time through the Siq, eventually coming to the famously intricate facade of the Treasury building.
 Head to the impressive Amphitheater before continuing to the Colonnaded Street and the Qasr al-Bint temple.
 Take a lunch break to fuel up before an afternoon climb to the Monastery, admiring the view of the Royal Tombs on the way back down.
 Following this route allows for a full and well-rounded day of activity.

 Two days will allow for a more leisurely pace and further exploration tailored to your interests.
 If you're a history buff, take a stroll down the Street of Facades, a row of forty houses and easily accessible tombs with ornately carved exteriors, or spend extra time learning about the civilization's remarkable water conduit system.
 For those more interested in trekking, take the steep trail to the High Place of Sacrifice for breathtaking views over Petra, or walk up the recently restored stairs leading to the top of Al Kubtha, making stops on your way up to enjoy dramatic views of the Treasury you visited the day before.